Vegetable Gardening Is Our Hobby

 Our Approach

-About ten years ago, we got into raising vegetables but we, living in a housing area decided to use the front and back yards, what used to be flower beds, and every other inch we could scare up!
+About 25 years ago, we got into raising vegetables.
+We live in a residential housing area so we decided to use the front and back yards, what used to be flower beds, and every other inch we could scare up!

 Has it been fun or what!
 Flowers are pretty but too much work, only look good for a while, and then you dig them up!
 We select what we want to grow by not only taste but looks!
 I guess tomatoes are the most fun!
 We even started canning thanks to Mitch. . . our son!
 Container gardening and herb gardening are also fun!